Lika Mutal: Career and work

-In addition to being influenced by Mutal’s personal relationship with the stone, some work is inspired by the quipus, a pre-Columbian tool used for recording and mathematics which has never been deciphered.
-This simple, inherent mystery revolving the quipus inspired much of Mutal’s early, smaller scaled, work, which has been praised for having a fibrous fluidity.
+In addition to being influenced by Mutal’s personal relationship with the stone, some work is inspired by the quipus, a pre-Columbian tool used for recording and mathematics, which has never been deciphered.
+This simple, inherent mystery revolving the quipus inspired much of Mutal’s early, smaller-scale work, which has been praised for having a fibrous fluidity.
 In addition to the Quipus series, Mutal explored the dual theme of independent interconnectedness through her Ones series.
-This series speaks to the interconnectedness between human life and nature, by linking two horizontal beams in such a way that they could still move independently.
+This series speaks to the interconnectedness between human life and nature by linking two horizontal beams in such a way that they could still move independently.
 This work is especially inspired by Peru’s unique landscape.
-One aspect of the Peruvian landscape that inspires Mutal is the unexpected duality found in “the confrontation with life and death; beautiful beaches, but carcasses of animals on the beach… at first big an empty, but then charged with subtle energy.
-Driving on the tiny ribbon that is the road, on one hand the ocean and the desert, and on the other, the strong presence of many colored mountains.”
+One aspect of the Peruvian landscape that inspires Mutal is the unexpected duality found in “the confrontation with life and death; beautiful beaches, but carcasses of animals on the beach… at first big and empty, but then charged with subtle energy.
+Driving on the tiny ribbon that is the road, on one hand, the ocean and the desert, and on the other, the strong presence of many colored mountains.”
 The concept of independent-interconnectedness in Lika Mutal’s work evolved through the series of work referred to as the Labyrinths.
-The Labyrinths are more architectural than the previous work, which is directly correlated with living part-time in New York City, and they serve as the point in her career in which she began to work larger scale, in order to connect her entire body with her practice.
-In addition to transitioning to large scale work, Lika Mutal also began the transition into working with granite.
+The Labyrinths are more architectural than the previous work, which is directly correlated with living part-time in New York City, and they serve as the point in her career at which she began to work on a larger scale, in order to connect her entire body with her practice.
+In addition to transitioning to large-scale work, Lika Mutal also began the transition into working with granite.